traybakelab/portfolio-repo/README.md

 # portfolio-repo
-Recent scripts and custom report designs from my work as an analyst
+recent scripts and custom report designs from my work as an analyst